-At Davis & Hodgdon Advisory Group they integrate economic, social and environmental imperatives into their activities.
-This practice of Corporate Social Responsibility (CSR) is part of the firm’s fabric.
+At Davis & Hodgdon Advisory Group the practice of Corporate Social Responsibility (CSR) is part of our fabric.
 A multi-year development of a CSR policy has enabled the firm to practice what it preaches and facilitate the same for interested parties.
 The entrepreneurial spirit of this CPA firm is evidenced by its actions locally and statewide.

 Part one of our series on CSR outlined the importance of a formal yet “reasonable” CSR policy for businesses of ALL sizes; not just corporate giants.

 Click here to read Part One: The Triple Bottom Line for Small Business.

 Part two focused on promoting the ‘people’ in “People, Planet, Profit” through a cohesive employee volunteer program.

 Click here to read Part Two: Promoting the ‘People’ in “People, Planet, Profit” – Employee Volunteer Program.

 Part three continues that focus on the CSR policy’s “Community Works” section and the belief that a business’ relationship with the community is the solid foundation of its success.
 By contributing to a vibrant local economy, we can support a generation of like-minded entrepreneurs and a sustainable business community.

 Davis & Hodgdon’s Community Works CSR policy’s efforts are organized into three categories:

 - Employee Volunteer Program

 This post in our series of five focuses on the Charitable Giving component of our Community Works efforts.